arqez/Server-Lookup/README.md

 -   **GitHub**

-[Download the ZIP file from Releases](https://github.com/TT-Tutorials/Server-Lookup/upload/main). (make sure its the latest)
+[Download the ZIP file from Releases](https://github.com/TT-Tutorials/Server-Lookup)! (make sure its the latest!)

 **Unzip the files**